Frequently Asked Questions

 QHow can I watch World Cup 2026 on TV and streaming?

 World Cup 2026 will be broadcast globally across television and digital platforms.
 In the United States, Fox Sports holds the English-language rights and Telemundo holds Spanish-language rights, with streaming available on their respective platforms.
 In the United Kingdom, BBC and ITV share coverage.
-For the first time, over 50% of viewership is expected to come from digital and streaming platforms.
-Check your local broadcaster's listings closer to the tournament for specific schedules.
-FIFA projects 6 billion cumulative viewers worldwide.
+Broadcast arrangements vary by country, so fans should check their local broadcaster listings and FIFA's official tournament information closer to kickoff for the latest details.

 QWhat's new and different about World Cup 2026?